OfficeDev/Office-365-SDK-for-iOS/README.md

 The samples utilize Cocoapods to configure both the Office365 SDKs and ADAL.

+Here's how to run these samples:

 1. Open Terminal.
 2. Navigate to inside the project's folder.
 3. Run `pod install`.
 4. Run `open simple-<project-name>-app.xcworkspace` to open the workspace with project and dependencies.

-> For more info on Cocoapods see our [wiki](https://github.com/OfficeDev/Office-365-SDK-for-iOS/wiki/Cocoapods-Setup).
+> For more info on Cocoapods setup see our [wiki](https://github.com/OfficeDev/Office-365-SDK-for-iOS/wiki/Cocoapods-Setup) and [their site](http://cocoapods.org).

 ## Contributing
 You will need to sign a [Contributor License Agreement](https://cla.msopentech.com/) before submitting your pull request.
 To complete the Contributor License Agreement (CLA), you will need to submit a request via the form and then electronically sign the Contributor License Agreement when you receive the email containing the link to the document.
 This needs to only be done once for any Microsoft Open Technologies OSS project.

 ## License
 Copyright (c) Microsoft Open Technologies, Inc. All rights reserved.
-Licensed under the Apache License, Version 2.0 (the "License");
+Licensed under the Apache License, Version 2.0.